 The Nominations Committee comprises Brian Rowbotham.
 The Committee nominates candidates (both executive and non-executive) for the approval of the Board to fill vacancies or appoint additional persons to the Board.
 It also makes recommendations regarding the composition and balance of the Board.

 The Remuneration Committee comprises Brian Rowbotham.
 Although not a member of the Committee, on occasions, and for matters not related to his own remuneration package, the Committee would normally consult the Chief Executive on proposals relating to the remuneration of members of the Group’s senior management team.
 The Committee, on behalf of the Board, determines all elements of the remuneration packages of the executive Directors and would also approve any compensation arrangements resulting from the termination by the Company of a Director’s service contract.
 The Committee also approves the grant of share options.

-The Company has issued a new Share Dealing Code in compliance with its obligations under the Market Abuse Regulations which covers dealings by Persons Discharging Managerial Responsibilities (“PDMRs”) and certain employees of the Company and its subsidiaries.
+The Company issued in a Share Dealing Code in compliance with its obligations under the Market Abuse Regulations (“MAR”) which covers dealings by Persons Discharging Managerial Responsibilities (“PDMRs”), which includes the Directors, and persons closely associated with the PDMRs (“PCAs) and certain employees of the Company and its subsidiaries (“Applicable Employees”).
 The Share Dealing Code restricts dealings in shares during designated closed periods and at any time when in possession of unpublished price sensitive information.

 All AIM Companies are now required to apply a "Recognised Corporate Governance Code" and to explain how they apply that code.

 As an AIM company, the Directors of Rurelec PLC (“the Company”) have chosen to apply the Corporate Governance Code produced by the Quoted Companies Alliance (“QCA”) (the “QCA Code”).